 If you have experienced this hit list of pain before, then you likely know that agile itself is rarely the issue.
 That is because (as we have reiterated a few times so far) agile is a philosophical approach to work.

 Some organizations choose to slowly wade into the agile world by choosing a hybrid approach.
 This refers to an agile framework combined with a traditional waterfall (so-called “wagile”) or project-based development structure.
 Hybrid agile can be a helpful transitional path and some companies may find that it is a lasting solution for their teams.

 Some even go so far as creating their own agile frameworks.
 UnitedHealth Group established the Optum Scalable Agile Method (OSAM), which is a modified application of SAFe®.
-According to a slide presentation which shares some of their challenges implementing agile at scale, one of Optum’s largest agile portfolios has more than six release trains, 35 scrum teams, and hundreds teammates.
+According to a slide presentation that shares some of their challenges with implementing agile at scale, one of Optum’s largest agile portfolios has more than six release trains, 35 scrum teams, and hundreds of teammates.
 OSAM offered flexibility to evolve a massive organization over time.